sivareddyit/qubership-envgene/docs/samples/README.md

 ## Structure

-Instance git should have following structure
+Instance Git should have following structure

 ```yaml
 ├── configuration